neurosnap/robodux/README.md

 ## Features

-* Automatically creates actions and reducer based on `slice`
+* Automatically creates actions, reducer, and selector based on `slice`
 * Reducers leverage `immer` that makes updating state easy
 * When stringifying action creators they return the action type